-EM Program Roles and Responsibilitiess

-Member Seeking approval to narticinate i in Sectors FN /I program MICHIDEL SECVINE abbi uvai tu pai licipale i III JELLUIS LIV n biogiaiii.

-Upon request by the member the NEFS II Board of Directors will determine whether they will authorize a vessel to participate in the Sectors EM program for FY 2023.

-- a.
-NEFS II will submit a list of vessels authorized to participate in the Sectors EM program to NMFS prior to the start of the fishing year. - b.
-In the event that a vessel is authorized mid-fishing year, NEFS II will notify NMFS in writing of the addition. - c.
-In the event that a vessel is removed from the EM program, NEFS II will notify NMFS in writing.

-Sector Responsibilities

-- A sector that wishes to use EM to meet monitoring requirements for any of its member vessels must contract with a NMFS-approved EM service provider. - For fishing year 2023, NMFS will administer a DSM program to support maximized retention EM vessels.
-In future years, a sector that wishes to use maximized retention EM to meet monitoring requirements will be required to contract with a NMFS-approved DSM service provider. - If a sector opts to include both an ASM program and an EM program(s) in its sector operations plan, then it must submit a list detailing which member vessels will be enrolled in each program in advance of the fishing year. - In the event that a member vessel wishes to switch programs mid-year, the sector must notify NMFS of the change in writing.

-Vessel Owner/Operator Responsibilities
+1 Exhibit K: Electronic Monitoring Provisions 2 NOAA Fisheries may not operate all approved monitoring programs in a given fishing year, 3 depending on industry interest and available resources.
+Each year, NOAA Fisheries will notify 4 sectors and monitoring providers which approved monitoring programs will be operated for the 5 coming fishing year.
+Notice will be provided as far in advance of the start of the upcoming 6 fishing year as possible to allow sectors and monitoring providers time to plan for the coming 7 year.
+A sector may adopt the NOAA Fisheries EM audit model and/or maximized retention 8 program(s) in its operations plan, provided that NOAA Fisheries is operating the program(s) in a 9 given fishing year.
+10 EM Program Roles and Responsibilitiess 11 Member Seeking approval to participate in Sectors EM program: 12 Upon request by the member the NEFS II Board of Directors will determine 13 whether they will authorize a vessel to participate in the Sectors EM program for FY 2025.
+14 a.
+NEFS II will submit a list of vessels authorized to participate in the Sectors EM 15 program to NMFS prior to the start of the fishing year.
+16 b.
+In the event that a vessel is authorized mid-fishing year, NEFS II will notify NMFS in 17 writing of the addition.
+18 c.
+In the event that a vessel is removed from the EM program, NEFS II will notify NMFS 19 in writing.
+20 Sector Responsibilities 21 A sector that wishes to use EM to meet monitoring requirements for any of its member 22 vessels must contract with a NMFS-approved EM service provider.
+23 For fishing year 2025, NMFS will administer a DSM program to support maximized retention 24 EM vessels.
+In future years, a sector that wishes to use maximized retention EM to meet 25 monitoring requirements will be required to contract with a NMFS-approved DSM service 26 provider.
+27 If a sector opts to include both an ASM program and an EM program(s) in its sector 28 operations plan, then it must submit a list detailing which member vessels will be enrolled in 29 each program in advance of the fishing year.
+30 o In the event that a member vessel wishes to switch programs mid-year, the sector 31 must notify NMFS of the change in writing.
+32 Vessel Owner/Operator Responsibilities 33 A vessel must have an operational EM system in order to fish in an EM program.
+In order to 34